Over a decade administering Flu Shots

 We understand Flu

-Flu shots side effects (if any) tend to be mild, and if you develop flu-like symptoms, its effects are expected to be weaker than getting the 'live' version of the virus.
+The side effects of a flu shot (if any) tend to be mild, and if you develop flu-like symptoms, its effects are expected to be weaker than getting the "live" version of the virus.
 Some reactions to the flu vaccine may include:

 - Muscle aches